kevchuang/rt_kata/README.md

 # Configuration

-  First you need to create a docker network.
+  First, create a docker network.
   `docker network create kata`

-  Then you need to build the docker image.
+  Then build the docker image.
   `docker build -t api_kata .`

-  And finally you can run the containers.
+  And finally run the containers.
 It will create 2 containers (api_kata and db_kata), the api_kata containers is bind on port 8086.
   `docker-compose up`